The Serpent and the Rope: Plot summary

 Savithri visits him and Madeleine in France.
 Ramaswamy accompanies her to England in order to complete his research thesis.
 They spend time together and he realizes his deep love for her.
-At the same time, he is not able to express his love, provided the fact he is already married.
-He gives her those toes rings as a gift and she accepts.
+At the same time, he is not able to express his love since he is already married.
+He gifts her those toe rings instead and she accepts.
 This marks a great significance in their relationship.
 On the other hand, Madeleine is pregnant with their second baby.
-But he has to leave for India for sister's wedding.
-Due to his declining health, He has to make an emergency visit to Bangalore.
+But he has to leave for India to attend his sister's wedding.
+Due to his declining health, he has to make an emergency visit to Bangalore.
 While he is there, he gets to know that Madeleine gave birth prematurely to a second son who has died.
 Later he also learns that Savithri has got married.
-Now he goes to back to France.
+Now he goes back to France.
 She has become a Buddhist and draws herself completely away from her husband.

 Ramaswamy goes to London for lung surgery.
 Savithri visits him.
 They accept it as their fate and resolve to part in their ways.
 They acknowledge that the true love is about rejoicing in one another’s happiness.
-Ramaswamy divorces Madeleine.
-He realizes that the answer he has been seeking lies in the journey to seek out his Guru and that all of the trials and tribulations of his life have led him to this realization.
+Madeleine divorces Ramaswamy.
+He realizes that the answer he has been seeking lies in the journey to seek out his Guru, and that all of the trials and tribulations of his life have led him to this realization.